malaikannan/malaikannan.github.io/_posts/2025-04-04-VibeCoding.md

 ![Production Issues Dashboard_3](/assets/2025-04-04-VibeCoding/3_roductionIssues_product2.png)

-Then **Abhay Dhandekar**, another senior developer, offered to help.
+Then **Abhay Dandekar**, another senior developer, offered to help.
 He built a **Lambda function** to call our Helpdesk API every hour to fetch the latest tickets and updates.
 He got it working in 4 hours—like a boss.

 ## Growing Usage